XII Corps (United States): World War II

 Assembling south of Le Mans on 13 August 1944, XII Corps began driving eastward and liberated the cities of Orléans and Châteaudun within five days.
 Moving rapidly against disorganized German resistance, the corps rapidly took Sens, Montargis, Troyes, Châlons-sur-Marne, and Vitry-le-François.
+On 18 August 1944 General Cook was struck by a circulatory illness leaving him unable to walk.
+Major General Manton S. Eddy would take command.
 By 31 August 1944, XII Corps had seized a bridgehead over the Meuse River at Commercy in Lorraine.

 At the beginning of September 1944, serious gasoline shortages forced an abrupt halt to General Patton's pursuit across northern France.
 Resuming its advance on 4 September, but facing shortages of gasoline and ammunition because of the allied logistical crisis, XII Corps now confronted a vastly changed tactical situation.
 A combination of German reinforcements and regained cohesion in the German forces (5th Panzer Army) confronting the U.S. Third Army resulted in dramatically increased German resistance in the region of Metz and Nancy in the Moselle River valley.
 From the German point of view, Lorraine (German: Lothringen) was seen as part of Germany and would be defended with bitter determination.

 XII Corps assaulted across the Moselle River at Dieulouard on 13 September 1944, and heavy fighting ensued for three days as the Germans attempted to collapse the bridgehead.
 During 15–16 September, the corps liberated Nancy and Lunéville.
 The advance of XII Corps was met by an armored counterattack of the 5th Panzer Army.
 At Arracourt during 19–20 September 1944, the corps' U.S. 4th Armored Division destroyed two German Panzer brigades.
 Desperate fighting continued until 1 October 1944 for the area around Arracourt, Moyenvic, and Grémecey's forest.
 Resuming its advance, the corps pushed to the river Seille by 9 October 1944.

+General Eisenhower talks to GIs on recent tour of XII Corps units at the Château-Salins front, November 15, 1944.